Some herbs thrive when started indoors and then transplanted, while others prefer to begin their life cycle directly in the soil where they’ll grow.

 Oregano seeds are tiny and can take a while to germinate.
 Giving them a head start indoors in a controlled environment helps them grow strong and healthy roots.
 Once established this perennial is hardy.
 Oregano seeds can be purchased at your local nursery, home improvement store or you can purchase oregano seeds online.

 Parsley has a long germination period, so starting it indoors speeds up the process and ensures a more continuous harvest.
+They like cooler weather, so this is best to grow about 8 weeks before the last frost, so it is ready to plant in the ground.
+My parsley will overtake the garden if I let it.
 Parsley seeds can be purchased at your local nursery, home improvement store or you can purchase parsley seeds online.

 Transplanting these herbs also allows you to better control their growing conditions, such as light, temperature, and moisture, during their early stages.
 This results in healthier, more vigorous plants that can better withstand outdoor conditions.